hszdev/i3-energy-tracker/README.md

 - [ ] Add configuration for selecting ranges.
   - [ ] Add cli configuration for cutoffs (setting COLOR_MIN and COLOR_MAX via cli).
   - [ ] Add a setting for selecting coloring based on percentage of highest and lowest price for the day.
-- [ ] Add a on click event that shows a table of prices for the whole day.
+- [ ] Add an on click event that shows a table of prices for the whole day.
   - [x] Write the pango element code.
   - [x] Get it to show with Rofi.
   - [ ] Make the on click event + Rofi work.
 - [ ] Add support for selecting more markets (eg. Denmark Eastern Market or custom variable ones.)
-  - [ ] Addded in a comment thje east market price data.
+  - [ ] Added in a comment thje east market price data.
   - [ ] Add a check so that the JSON file is the correct market data if you switch.